surveyjs/survey-library/docs/get-started-html-css-javascript.md

 </head>
 ```

 The style sheet above applies the Default theme.
-SurveyJS Form Library is shipped with several more predefined themes illustrated below and a flexible theme customization mechanism based on CSS variables.
+SurveyJS Form Library also includes several other predefined themes, which are illustrated below, along with a flexible theme customization mechanism based on CSS variables.

 ![Themes in SurveyJS Form Library](images/survey-library-themes.png)

-If you want to apply a predefined theme different from Default or create a custom theme, refer to the following help topic for detailed instructions: [Themes & Styles](https://surveyjs.io/form-library/documentation/manage-default-themes-and-styles).
+If you wish to apply a predefined theme other than Default or create your own custom theme, refer to the following help topic for detailed instructions: [Themes & Styles](https://surveyjs.io/form-library/documentation/manage-default-themes-and-styles).

 ## Create a Model

-A model describes the layout and contents of your survey.
-The simplest survey model contains one or several questions without layout modifications.
+A model defines the structure and content of your survey.
+The simplest survey model includes one or more questions without any layout modifications.

-Models are specified by model schemas (JSON objects).
-For example, the following model schema declares two [textual questions](https://surveyjs.io/Documentation/Library?id=questiontextmodel), each with a [title](https://surveyjs.io/Documentation/Library?id=questiontextmodel#title) and a [name](https://surveyjs.io/Documentation/Library?id=questiontextmodel#name).
+Models are defined using model schemas, which are represented as JSON objects.
+For example, the following model schema defines two [textual questions](https://surveyjs.io/Documentation/Library?id=questiontextmodel), each with a [title](https://surveyjs.io/Documentation/Library?id=questiontextmodel#title) and a [name](https://surveyjs.io/Documentation/Library?id=questiontextmodel#name).
 Titles are displayed on screen.
 Names are used to identify the questions in code.

 ```js
 const surveyJson = {